mabrek/mabrek.github.io/_posts/2014-02-14-statistics-for-monitoring-load-testing.md

 ![nonlinear]({{ site.url }}/img/aspm/nonlinear.png)

-Left graph shows that something exploded before I noticed a change in connected clients numbers.
-It's an amount of memory used on load balancer and it started having problems even before clients noticed it.
+Left graph is an amount of memory used on load balancer.
+It changed behaviour from linear growth to explosion in "good" range but it didn't result in dropping clients immediately.
+Usually there is no single point in time when everything gets broken.
+The root cause of failure might flip earlier than we notice it on target (number of connected clients there) metric.

-Graph in the middle has growth pattern that looks like [quadratic](http://en.wikipedia.org/wiki/Quadratic_function) in the "good" range and exploded in "bad" range.
-It's an amount of memory used for FS cache.
-It turns out that quadratic growth is expected in "good" range for some metrics.
-If there is a fixed amount of clients connected then rate of their requests is constant and logging rate is constant too which results in linear growth of FS cache memory until it eats all available RAM on linux.
-If we add clients linearly in time it results in two linear trends multiplied.
+Graph in the middle is an amount of memory used by OS filesystem cache on application server.
+It has growth pattern that looks like [quadratic](http://en.wikipedia.org/wiki/Quadratic_function) in "good" range and then it exploded in "bad" range.
+Constant load makes application server write logs with constant rate which fills FS cache linearly in time.
+If the load grows linearly too (as it was done in this case) then two linear trends multiply and result in quadratic growth which is OK there.
+Explosion in the "bad" range is caused by error logging which adds up to regular logs.

-Graph on the right side is a typical noise caught by nonlinear detection algorithms.
-It's nonlinear but has the same behavior in both ranges.
+Graph on the right side is a typical example of noise caught by nonlinear detection algorithm.
+It's nonlinear but has the same behavior in both ranges which makes it irrelevant for us because it doesn't indicate bottlenecks.

 The way I found nonlinear growth there involves a little bit of cheating.
 Ideally I should have differentiated metrics by number of clients running but instead I used the fact that clients were added almost linearly in time and differentiated by time instead.